What are Cells?

-Stem cells make up every single organism; they are essential to sustaining life on this planet.
+Cells make up every single organism; they are essential to sustaining life on this planet.
 They are capable of forming any tissue or organ in the body since they are able to continuously replicate and self-renew.
-What differentiates stem cells from other types of cells is their plasticity, which is the ability for adult stem cells from one organ are able to create tissue for another organ.
-This is how stem cells can play a key role in regenerative medicine.
+What differentiates cells from other types of cells is their plasticity, which is the ability for adult cells from one organ are able to create tissue for another organ.
+This is how cells can play a key role in regenerative medicine.

-While there are several types of stem cells used in the science, the Lung Institute only treats patients with adult autologous stem cells.
-This means the stem cells are coming directly from a patient’s body and are later returned to the same patient during treatment.
-This decreases the potential of rejection and undermines any possible controversy about stem cells.
+While there are several types of cells used in the science, the Lung Institute only treats patients with adult autologous cells.
+This means the cells are coming directly from a patient’s body and are later returned to the same patient during treatment.
+This decreases the potential of rejection and undermines any possible controversy about cells.

-The Lung Institute offers two possible adult stem cell therapies: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
-Depending on the nature of the patient’s condition and medical history, the bone marrow therapies are always performed in conjunction with the venous therapy.
-In comparison, the venous therapies can be performed independently based on the patient’s health.
-During adult stem cells therapy, the adult stem cells go through a specific process to target the damaged tissue or organ.
+The Lung Institute offers two possible adult cellular therapies: bone marrow cellular therapy and blood-derived therapy cellular therapy.
+Depending on the nature of the patient’s condition and medical history, the bone marrow therapies are always performed in conjunction with the blood-derived therapy.
+In comparison, the blood-derived therapies can be performed independently based on the patient’s health.
+During cellular therapy, the cells go through a specific process to target the damaged tissue or organ.

 How Does It Work?

-The stem cells are extracted from the patient’s body either through bone marrow or blood depending on the therapy choice.
-The stem cells are isolated by a trained professional in a medical setting.
-Soon after, the adult stem cells are returned to the patient intravenously, which allows individuals to breathe in the adult stem cells.
-At this point, the stem cells begin to promote the healing of lung tissue.
+The cells are extracted from the patient’s body either through bone marrow or blood depending on the therapy choice.
+The cells are isolated by a trained professional in a medical setting.
+Soon after, they are returned to the patient intravenously, which allows individuals to breathe in the cells.
+At this point, the cells begin to promote the healing of lung tissue.
 With their ability to continually replicate, the lungs grow stronger, and patients are able to breathe easier and live better.